-In order to prevent internal corruption of the register and to provide additional security on the register map configuration, the MCP3910 device includes an automatic and continuous CRC checksum calculation on the full register map configuration bits.
-This calculation is not the same as the communication CRC checksum described in Section 6.9 "Securing Read Communications Through CRC-16 Checksum".
-This calculation takes the full register map as the CRC message and outputs a checksum on the CRCREG<15:0> bits located in the LOCK/CRC register (address 0x1F).
-Since this feature is intended to protect the configuration of the device, this calculation is run continuously only when the register map is locked (LOCK<7:0> different from 0xA5, see Section 6.10 "Locking/Unlocking Register Map Write Access").
-If the register map is unlocked, the CRCREG<15:0> bits are cleared and no CRC is calculated.
+In order to prevent internal corruption of the register and to provide additional security on the register map configuration, the MCP3918 device includes an automatic and continuous CRC checksum calculation on the full register map Configuration bits.
+This calculation is not the same as the communication CRC checksum described in Section 6.9 "Securing Read Communications through CRC-16 Checksum".
+This calculation takes the full register map as the CRC message and outputs a checksum on the CRCREG[15:0] bits located in the LOCK/CRC register (address 0x1F).

+Since this feature is intended to protect the configuration of the device, this calculation is run continuously only when the register map is locked (LOCK[7:0] bits are different from 0xA5; see Section 6.10 "Locking/Unlocking Register Map Write Access").
+If the register map is unlocked, the CRCREG[15:0] bits are cleared and no CRC is calculated.

-The calculation is fully completed in 12 DMCLK periods and refreshed every 12 DMCLK periods continuously.
-The CRCREG<15:0> bits are reset when a POR or a hard reset occurs.
-All the bits contained in the defined registers from addresses 0x09 to 0x1F are processed by the CRC engine to give the CRCREG<15:0>.
-The DRSTATUS<5:0> bits are set to '1' (default) and the CRCREG<15:0> bits are set to '0' (default) for this calculation engine, as they could vary during the calculation.
+The calculation is fully completed in ten DMCLK periods and refreshed every ten DMCLK periods continuously.
+The CRCREG[15:0] bits are reset when a

+POR or a Hard Reset occurs.
+All the bits contained in the defined registers, from addresses 0x09 to 0x1F, are processed by the CRC engine to give the CRCREG[15:0] bits.
+The DRSTATUS bit is set to '1' (default) and the CRCREG[15:0] bits are set to '0' (default) for this calculation engine, as they could vary during the calculation.

-An interrupt flag can be enabled through the EN_INTCRC bit in the STATUSCOM register and provided on the DR pin when the configuration has changed without a write command being processed.
+An interrupt flag can be enabled through the EN_INT bit in the STATUSCOM register and provided on the \overline{DR} pin when the configuration has changed without a WRITE command being processed.
 This interrupt is a logic low state.
-This interrupt is cleared when the register map is unlocked (since CRC calculation is not processed anymore).
+This interrupt is cleared when the register map is unlocked (since the CRC calculation is not processed anymore).

 At power-up, the interrupt is not present and the register map is unlocked.
-As soon as the user finishes writing its configuration, the user needs to lock the register map (writing 0x00 for example in the LOCK bits) to be able to use the interrupt flag.
-The CRCREG<15:0> bits will be calculated for the first time in 12 DMCLK periods.
-This first value will then be the reference checksum value and will be latched internally, until a hard reset, a POR or an unlocking of the register map happens.
-The CRCREG<15:0> will then be calculated continuously and checked against the reference checksum.
-If the CRCREG<15:0> is different than the reference, the interrupt sends a flag by setting the DR pin to a logic low state until it is cleared.
+As soon as the user finishes writing its configuration, the user needs to lock the register map (writing 0x00, for example, in the LOCK bits) to be able to use the interrupt flag.
+The CRCREG[15:0] bits will be calculated for the first time in 10 DMCLK periods.
+This first value will then be the reference checksum value and will be latched internally, until a Hard Reset, a POR or an unlocking of the register map happens.
+The CRCREG[15:0] bits will then be calculated continuously and checked against the reference checksum.
+If the CRCREG[15:0] bits are different from the reference, the interrupt sends a flag by setting the $\overline{\rm DR}$ pin to a logic low state until it is cleared.

-6.12 Interface Mode Selection (SPI or 2-WIRE)
+6.12 Interface Mode Selection (SPI or 2-Wire)

-The MCP3910 includes two different digital interfaces: a standard 4-Wire half duplex SPI interface (see Section 6.0 "SPI Serial Interface Description") and a 2-Wire interface dedicated for digitally isolated applications (see Section 7.0 "2-Wire Serial Interface Description").
+The MCP3918 includes two different digital interfaces: a standard 4-wire half-duplex SPI interface (see Section 6.0 "SPI Serial Interface Description") and a 2-wire interface dedicated for digitally isolated applications (see Section 7.0 "2-Wire Serial Interface Description").

-The selection between these two interfaces is possible only when the CLKEXT bit is logic high (CLKEXT = 1).
+The selection between these two interfaces is possible only when the CLKEXT bit is high (CLKEXT = 1).
 This is the case by default at POR.
 When the CLKEXT = 1 condition is true, the OSC2/MODE pin becomes the selection input pin for the Interface mode.

-When OSC2/MODE is logic low during the CLKEXT = 1 condition, the SPI Interface is selected.
-When OSC2/MODE pin is logic high, the 2-Wire Interface is selected (see Figure 1-5 for the 2-Wire mode selection timing diagram).
+When OSC2/MODE is logic low during the CLKEXT = 1 condition, the SPI interface is selected.
+When the OSC2/MODE pin is logic high, the 2-Wire Interface mode is selected (see Figure 1-5 for the 2-Wire mode selection timing diagram).